Ivo-Balbaert/The_Way_to_Mojo/book/11_Decorators.md

 ## 11.1 - @value
-The @value decorator makes defining simple aggregates of fields very easy; it synthesizes a lot of boilerplate code for you.
+The @value decorator makes defining simple aggregates of fields very easy.
+Using it synthesizes a lot of boilerplate code for you: @value generates a member-wise initializer (__init__), a copy constructor (__copyinit__) and a move constructor (__moveinit__).
+These allow you to construct, copy, and move your struct type in a manner that's value semantic and compatible with Mojo's ownership model.

-@value generates a member-wise initializer, a copy constructor and a move constructor.
+>Note: @value only creates these methods if they are not yet present.
+You can still write your own versions of these methods, while leaving the generated ones in place.

 You cannot make a struct instance without having defined an __init_ method.
-If you try, you get the error: `'Coord' does not implement any '__init__' methods in 'let' initializer`
+If you try, you get the error: `'Coord' does not implement any '__init__' methods in 'var' initializer`

 See `value.mojo`:
 ```py